 There are over 200 breeds of sheep in the UK, and the wool from each has its own associated uses.
-There are two types of spinning:
+There are two historical types of spinning:

 Woollen spinning: short wool or downland wool (fibres approximately 1.5” long)

 Worsted spinning: long wool or mountain wool (fibres approximately 12” long)

-However, today most people spin from ‘rovings’, which requires fewer skills.
+However, today most people spin from short fibre ‘rovings’.

 Issues affecting the viability of the craft

-Dilution of skills: Handspinning is largely a hobby nowadays, with very few people earning their living from spinning.
+Dilution of skills: Handspinning is largely a hobby nowadays, with relatively few people earning their living from spinning.